ChrisFewtrell/parallel-workshop/README.md

 Lazy<T> | Initialise a value only when needed, and then only once.
 Choice of thread-safety levels.
 LazyInitializer<T> | Initialise a value only when needed, and then only once.
 Unlike Lazy<T>, does not involve instantiating an additional object.
 ReaderWriterLock and ReaderWriterLockSlim | Lock allowing multiple simultaneous reads, but only one simultaneous write (which cannot coincide with any read).
 Slower to enter and exit than Monitor, so use only when there is a real benefit to multiple simultaneous reads.
 Can support re-entrance, at additional cost.
-ManualResetEvent | A way to signal events between threads.
+ManualResetEventSlim | A way to signal events between threads.
 Has some advantages over Monitor.
+Note that this is almost always better than the old ManualResetEvent class.
 ConcurrentDictionary<T>, and other concurrent collections | Thread-safe collections, with special operations targetting parallel usage.
 BlockingCollection<T> | Excellent class for producer-consumer pattern.